Facets-cloud/module-development-examples/README.md

 spec:
   # JSON schema for var.instance
   # Defines the expected structure and data types for the instance variable required by the module.

+outputs:
+  default:
+    type: "@outputs/<output_type>"
+  # Specifies the type associated with the module's default output.
+This allows other modules to request inputs of a type that may be available from various outputs of various modules.

 sample:
   # Sample value for var.instance